alexandrejaloto/simCAT/README.md

 ================

 simCAT implements Computerized Adaptive Testing simulations with dichotomic items.
-The program selects items with Fisher Maximum Information method an randomy, with or without constrains (content balancing and item exposure control).
+The program selects items with Maximum Fisher Information method or randomly, with or without constraints (content balancing and item exposure control).

 To install simCAT, use: